BarKazzaz/react-html-code-viewer/README.md

 If no `id` is given, a `v4.uuid` will be used but a conflict will occur between the server and the client in nextjs development

-In a map, a good practice is to use the iteration index as the `id` prop
+In a loop, a good practice would be to use the iteration index as the `id` prop

 When a label is clicked, the associated radio triggers `onChange` and passes the string "html" or "raw" as argument